percona/psmysql-docs/docs/feature_comparison.md

-# Percona Server for MySQL Feature Comparison
+# Percona Server for MySQL feature comparison

 *Percona Server for MySQL* is a free, fully compatible, enhanced, and open source drop-in replacement for any MySQL database.
 It provides superior performance, scalability, and instrumentation.